atrosekta/rust-electrical-wiki/content/light.md

 - These blink a blue light.
 3 fast pulses followed by a pause.
 - These can be placed on any angled surfaces.
+- The light can be seen across 2 grids.

 ---